 - Spinal cord injuries

 We are here to evaluate whether your injury is the result of a third party’s actions, and if so, whether you have a strong third-party claim for compensation.
 Whether or not you have or plan to file a workers’ compensation claim, contact an attorney to review your rights.
-Workers’ comp benefits will not cover all of your financial, physical, and psychological injuries.
-If a third party is at fault, then you can pursue additional compensation beyond workers’ comp benefits.
+Workers’ compensation benefits often do not cover all of your financial, physical, and psychological injuries.
+If a third party is at fault, you can pursue additional compensation beyond workers’ comp benefits.

 Pursuing Compensation for a Work Injury